acornejo/picoAVR/README.md

 # [PicoAVR](http://acornejo.github.io/picoAVR)

-[PicoAVR](http://acornejo.github.io/picoAVR) is an open source project that aims to develop a minimalistic but fully functional AVR development board.
+[PicoAVR](http://acornejo.github.io/picoAVR) is an open source AVR development board which aims to a minimalistic but fully functional alternative to Arduino.
 For less than 10$ you can buy all the components required to build your own PicoAVR.

 ![Blinky](http://acornejo.github.io/picoAVR/images/photo.jpg "Blinky on PicoAVR")